-The Logistics Center was ISO 9002 Certified August 1998 and recertified in August 2001.
+The Logistics Center was ISO 9002 Certified August 1998 and recertified in August 2001, and is currently ISO 9001:2015 certified.
 Quality has been an integral part of the Logistics Center operations for many years.
 In 1997, the Center decided to carry our quality system one step further and become ISO certified.
 This process is one of many initiatives which will help fulfill our vision of becoming a "world class" logistics organization.
 Before we committed to this stringent certification, we performed some rigorous research and here is what we discovered.

 What benefits do ISO certified organizations reap?